molgenis/vip/docs/usage/workflow.md

 # Workflow
-VIP consists of three workflows depending on the type of input data: fastq, bam/cram or (g)vcf.
+VIP consists of four workflows depending on the type of input data: fastq, bam/cram, gvcf or vcf.
 The `fastq` workflow is an extension of the `cram` workflow.
-The `cram` workflow is an extension of the `vcf` workflow.
+The `cram` and `gvcf` workflows are extensions of the `vcf` workflow.
 The `vcf` workflow produces the pipeline outputs as described [here](./output.md).
 The following sections provide an overview of the steps of each of these workflows.